Skip to content

 Authoring helpers

-• Plugin.make() is the simplest entrypoint for most plugins.
-It maps id, name, description, settings, and a single register() function into a full plugin definition.
+• Plugin.make() is the entrypoint for installable plugin packages.
+It maps id, name, description, settings, and services into a full plugin definition.

 • defineProviderFamilyPlugin() is a convenience helper for provider-only plugins.